Last updated 4th December 2020

 What not to wear to a funeral

-It’s best to avoid clothes that will draw attention to you at a funeral.
+When attending a funeral, it’s best to avoid clothes that will draw attention to you.
 A send-off is a time to pay your respects, so it’s important to dress appropriately.

-Of course, what’s appropriate depends on the type of funeral.
+Of course, what’s appropriate depends on the type of funeral service.
 Some people might encourage casual clothes and bright colours.
 But as a general rule, it’s best to avoid: